Quad resolves to keep Indo-Pacific free from coercion | Law-Order

 ''I have also reiterated Australia's strong support for Ukraine's sovereignty and territorial integrity and we will continue to support our allies and partners to deter that sort of aggression and raise the cost for this kind of behaviour,'' Payne said.

-Asked about a recent China-Russia joint communiqué reflecting their convergence on positions on Ukraine and Taiwan, Payne said it did not reflect a global order that resembles the Quad's agenda of openness.
+Asked about a recent China-Russia joint communique that reflected their convergence on positions on Ukraine and Taiwan, Payne said it did not reflect a global order that resembles the Quad's agenda of openness.
 Jaishankar said the ''Quad is for something, not against somebody''.

 The joint statement said the meeting advanced the Quad's positive and ambitious agenda and that the coalition is focused on working closely with Indo-Pacific partners to address the region's most important challenges.
 The statement said that the Quad partners champion a free, open, and inclusive rules-based order, rooted in international law, that protects the sovereignty and territorial integrity of regional countries.
 Without naming China, the Quad foreign ministers also resolved to meet challenges to the maritime rules-based order, including in the South and East China Seas.
 The statement said the Quad is determined to deepen engagement with regional partners to strengthen maritime domain awareness, protect ability to develop offshore resources and ensure freedom of navigation and overflight besides combating challenges such as illegal, unreported, and unregulated fishing.